SlimeVR/SlimeVR-Docs-Site/server-setup/connecting-trackers.md

    ![img](../assets/img/Setup_NotDone.png)

-1. At this time, automatic mount calibration isn't ready, so click **Manually set mounting**.
-With your trackers on, click either **Left**, **Right**, **Front**, or **Back** depending on how you have your trackers mounted.
-There's no right or wrong answers, just whatever feels most comfortable for you!
-Click **Next step** once you've set the mounting orientation of all of your trackers.
-More information can be found on mounting on the [Putting on your trackers page](putting-on-trackers.md).
+1. This next part is for making sure that your trackers will move in the right direction.
+Simply follow the instructions shown and the click **Next step** once your mounting rotations have been calibrated.
+More information on mounting can be found on the [Putting on your trackers page](putting-on-trackers.md).

    ![img](../assets/img/Setup_Mounting.png)